SNAP Benefits in Louisiana: How to Apply and Qualify

 EBT Deposit Schedule in Louisiana

-In Louisiana, SNAP benefits are deposited between the 1st and 23rd of each month.
-Your specific date depends on the last digit of your Social Security number, helping you plan your grocery budget.
+In Louisiana, your SNAP benefits are deposited on the same day each month.
+The date is based on the last digit of your Social Security number, helping you know exactly when to expect your funds.

-You can find your exact payment date in our Louisiana deposit schedule.
+You can find your specific payment date in our Louisiana deposit schedule.

 How to Check Your EBT Card Balance